 Penelope canvas had been used in some form since at least the early 19th century.
 By the mid 1800s, with increased industrialization, companies such as DMC (founded 1746), Sajou (founded 1830s), Bucilla (founded 1867), and Zweigart (founded 1877) developed standardized needlework products that were widely available in Europe and the United States.
 The popularity of Berlin wool work—a style of needlework on canvas that utilized naturalistic depictions of flowers, animals and other motifs—was aided by the growing availability of the supplies needed to execute the work, and the prevalence of printed patterns.
 In 1882, The Dictionary of Needlework by Sophia F.A.
 Caulfeild and Blanche C. Saward (London), called duo canvas ‘Berlin or Penelope’ canvas, indicating the pervasive use of this type of canvas for Berlin work.

-Today, Penelope is available from Zweigart in 10/20 count, meaning that the large holes created by the doubled warps and wefts make 10 holes per inch, and when split apart, the same canvas has 20 holes per inch.
+Today, Penelope is available from Zweigart in 10/20 count, meaning that the large holes created by the doubled warps and wefts make 10 holes per inch, and when split apart, the same canvas has 20 holes per inch (one intersection splits into four smaller intersections).
 Smaller sizes were also made in the past, down to 20/40.

 How to Use Penelope: Preparing the Canvas